 There is no visa-imposed limit for research students, but you must be able to maintain full-time enrolment and complete your course within the time limit, which will limit the number of hours you can engage in paid work.

 Even if you’re undertaking unpaid work, this may still be classified as work.
 It’s only considered voluntary work if the work involved would not otherwise be undertaken by an Australian resident and the work is genuinely voluntary for a non-profit organisation.
-Additionally, you can’t receive any payment, whether in cash or in goods or services as opposed to money, in return for the activity.
+Additionally, you can’t receive any payment, whether in cash or in goods or services, in return for the activity.

 You can’t extend a student visa.
 If your study requirements have changed, or you want to stay longer after your student visa expires, you’ll need to apply for a new visa.